jacobmarshall-etc/hipbox/README.md

 Please note: this project is a work in progress, if you do decide to use it, please remember that the API is not final, and is subject to change at any point.
 The removal of features/functionality is also possible in dev versions.

+Hipbox has no dependencies on any other libraries.

 API
 ---